3 Benefits of the GMS Hand-Held Core Gamma Loggers

 Posted by Ivan Wortman on

-Upstream Oil & Gas is already a demanding industry and any mistakes may add potentially avoidable costs.
-Why not make sure your team has all the right tools to make informed data-driven decisions on-site?
+Upstream Oil & Gas is already a demanding industry, and mistakes can lead to avoidable costs.
+Why not ensure your team has the right tools to make informed, data-driven decisions on-site?

 1. High Portability